lxsgx23/Duffish/README.md

 The aggressiveness scoring methodology is inspired by the **Patricia** and the **Engine Aggressiveness Score (EAS)** concept.

-Thanks x for testing my engine,and making the first XEAS version!
+Thanks x , rui for testing my engine!

 ---